Go with Echo

 // retrieve history

-Then we retrieve the client’s conversation history, including the recently inserted, current prompt, as the last entry, and put them in a JSON format expected by Ollama’s chat API.
+Then we retrieve the client’s conversation history chronologically by timestamp, including the just inserted, current prompt, as the last entry, and put them in a JSON format expected by Ollama’s chat API.
 Replace // retrieve history with:

-rows, err := chatterDB.Query(reqCtx, `SELECT username, message FROM chatts WHERE appid = $1 ORDER BY time ASC`, ollama_request.AppID)
+rows, err := chatterDB.Query(reqCtx, `SELECT name, message FROM chatts WHERE appid = $1 ORDER BY time ASC`, ollamaRequest.AppID)

 if err != nil {